Are you confused about how often to update your blog?

 Choose a Realistic Blog Posting Schedule

-Over Christmas and January I decided to reduce my posting schedule again and update weekly so I could have a break with my kids.
+Over Christmas and January I decided to cut my posting schedule again and update weekly so I could have a break with my kids.
 Here in Australia, school kids are on vacation for six weeks over that time, but if you’re in North America or Europe you might want to cut yourself some slack and post less often over the summer.

 Even the Copyblogger team reduced their posting schedule last summer so us solo operators don’t need to feel bad if we do too.
 Everyone needs a break and after a decent holiday I was looking forward to getting back to blogging and even ready to start a second blog which you’re reading now.